kiranmayeej9305/InvestStocks/docs/README.md

 ## License

-This documentation is part of the InvestStocks CodeCanyon product.
+This documentation is part of the InvestSentry CodeCanyon product.

 ---

-Built with ❤️ for InvestStocks
+Built with ❤️ for InvestSentry